zzh43/Minesweeper/README.md

 The source code of miniesweeper written by C.

-Using command line * gcc -o ms ms.c &&./ms to execute.
+Using command line *gcc -o ms ms.c && ./ms* to execute.